ThunderSoft-SRIOV/sriov/docs/setup_host_from_ppa.md

     sudo mokutil --sb-state
     ```

+    *Note: You might need to create user pasword  to enable secure boot.
+Please refer to your system manual for details*

     If system returns **SecureBoot disabled**, you need to enable Secure Boot by following steps:
       1) Reboot the system
       2) Enter the BIOS configuration interface